-The Wizard IP is supplied with a single power supply and an appropriate country-specific IEC power lead.
-There is no on/off switch so operation begins as soon as the power supply is connected.
+The Wizard IP Plus is supplied with a single power supply and an appropriate country-specific IEC power lead.
+However, it has two power input sockets to allow a second power supply to connected as a fail-safe.
+The Wizard IP Plus can operate easily from a single power input.
+However, when two power supplies are connected, the power load is shared between them.
+There is no on/off switch so operation begins as soon as a power supply is connected.